Chuxel/vscode-remote-helper-samples/helper-extension/README.md

 ## Contents

 - `helper-extension` - UI Helper Extension that exposes an "echo" command.
-- `main-extension` - Main Workspace Extension that uses the "echo" command.
+- `example-extension` - Main Workspace Extension that uses the "echo" command.

 ## Running the example